Is now the right time to get an MBA?

 Then there’s the “MBA experience.”
 But this is one area in which the pandemic has had its greatest impact.
 While significant investments in technology and program design have helped preserve, if not enhance, in some cases, student collaboration and access to faculty, the ties that bind business schools to industry and international learning opportunities have been strained.

-“In-person info sessions are now online, and it’s harder to network on a Zoom call than at a cocktail party,” says Kathryn Donville at Ivey Business School.
-Donville misses the “accidental interactions,” insisting students must be more focused and deliberate about how they build their networks.
+“In-person info sessions are now online, and it’s harder to network on a Zoom call than at a cocktail party,” says Donville.
+She says she misses the “accidental interactions,” insisting students must be more focused and deliberate about how they build their networks.

 The pandemic has also left international study programs hamstrung.
 Donville’s greatest disappointment this year was that her study abroad trip was cancelled.
 The experience is often so enriching for students that, in Europe, for example, leading business schools have made it compulsory for students to study in a different country and even learn a new language.